Rakeela/dragora-notes/2021-11-5-One-Hundred-and-Ninety-Third.md

 I plan to skip dinner, but I may finish the ~1200 target by eating a sweet around 4 PM.

 ---
+Correction, I ate only three pieces of that pizza.
+The fourth is in the fridge and will make a nice snack tomorrow or the day after.
+So that was ~518 calories, with running tally: ~919 calories.

+It would go a little over-budget, but I think my mental health would be well-served by biking across town to buy a peanut butter snack bar.

+I'm considering going to a pattern where I "score" ~1000 calories per day, but let myself eat unmetered veggies, plus brazil nuts, excluding corn.

+---
+I don't dislike corn at all.
+I quite like it!
+The problem is that corn is the candy vegetable.
+I do like it, but it's not healthy.

+---
 Back to [[day-post-archive]]